Survey and Systematization of 3D Object Detection Models and Methods: Data Representation

-Unlike RV, BEV offers the advantage to preserve the object scales regardless of range.
+Unlike RV, BEV offers the advantage that the object scales are preserved regardless of the range.
 Further, BEV perspective eases the typical occlusion problem of object detection since objects are displayed separately from each other in a free-standing position~\citep{zhou_fvnet_2019}.
 These advantages let the networks exploit priors about the physical dimension of objects, especially for anchor generation \citep{yang_pixor_2018}.

 On the other hand, BEV data gets sparse in at distance, which makes it unfavorable for small objects \citep{xu_pointfusion:_2018,lang_pointpillars_2019}.
 Furthermore, the assumption that all objects lie on one mutual ground plane often turns out to be infeasible in reality, especially in indoor scenarios \citep{zhou_fvnet_2019}.
 Also the often coarse voxelization of BEV may remove fine granular information leading to inferior detection at small object sizes \citep{meyer_sensor_2019}.